LUK3D/Flutjs/README.md

 Flutjs is a javascript framework for creating beautiful, fast and lightweight websites.
-As the name suggests, Flutes is based on Flutter for its simplicity and easy learning curve and the ability to easily extend.
+As the name suggests, Flutejs is based on Flutter for its simplicity and easy learning curve and the ability to easily extend.

 ## Example code: